 Noviy God [New Year] - the biggest celebration in the USSR and now in the post-Soviet world.
-The one night in the year when proletariat families felt true bourgeois, with Champagne, crystal glasses and fancy silverware, both of which were dug out only once a year.
+It was the one night of the year when proletarian families felt bourgeois, with the Soviet Champagne, crystal glasses and fancy silverware dugout for the special occasion.

 Why did the atheists in the USSR decorated fir trees in December?
 Who delivered the gifts - Santa or KGB?
 Would communist kids get presents or just coal?

 The New Year celebration as we know it today in the post-Soviet space is a result of a combination of traditions and compromise.

 The German tradition of tree decoration was brought to Russia by Peter the Great.
 After the Revolution of 1917, this Tzarist/Religious/Burgeios celebration was put in question and was not celebrated for 30 years.
 In post-WWII USSR celebrating the New Year became a norm, a type of omen of the fact that life became better, with room for joy and fun.
 Elements of celebrating Christmas were merged with New Year festivities Since the Orthodox Christmas is celebrated in January and is a purely religious holiday, gift exchanges became part of the New Year’s Eve.

-A mythical Ded Moroz [Father Frost] would deliver gifts and grant them to any kid who would climb on the stool and recite a short holiday-themed poem.
+A mythical Ded Moroz [Father Frost] rewards kids who climb on the stool and recite a short holiday-themed poem.
 An interesting fact about Ded Moroz is that he has a granddaughter - Snegurochka - but no other known relatives.

-When the USSR collapsed, some Central Asian states, such as Uzbekistan, questioned the necessity of celebrating the New Year on 31 December, given the presence of the "Persian New Year" Nowruz celebrated in March.
-After a period of an identity crisis, celebrations resumed and became encouraged by the state.
+When the USSR collapsed, some Central Asian states, such as Uzbekistan, once again questioned the necessity of celebrating the New Year on 31 December, given the presence of the "Persian New Year" Nowruz celebrated in March.
+After a period of an identity crisis, December festivities resumed and became encouraged by the state.

 It was a celebration of hopes - the one day in the year when even the jaded adults turned into kids and anticipated miracles.